simoncblyth/opticks/notes/sop/simtrace_intersect_testing.rst

 The general pattern is for the bash script to define envvars identifying the folders to compare, eg A_FOLD B_FOLD etc..
-Usually a “run” argument to the bash script does the intersects and “ana”
+Usually a “run” argument to the bash script does the intersects and “ana” or "pdb" does plotting with matplotlib in 2D or pyvista in 3D.

-Which are loaded in python with Fold.Load (or sometimes with sevt.Load)
+The event folders are loaded in python with Fold.Load, default argument is the FOLD envvar.
+Sometimes sevt.Load is used too, but that builds on top of Fold.Load, so it is best to use Fold.Load first.

 ::